Raoul Heinrich Francé: Legacy

-His wife Annie Francé-Harrar Annie Francé-Harrar, a well-known biologist and author, worked many years with him and continued after his death in 1943 parts of his scientific work.
+His wife Annie Francé-Harrar, a well-known biologist and author, worked with him for many years and continued parts of his scientific work after his death.

-Today Raoul H. Francé is rediscovered as the founder of "Biotechnik" (Now called "Bionics").
+Today Francé is rediscovered as the founder of "Biotechnik" (Now called "Bionics").
 His books Das Edaphon and Das Leben im Ackerboden were again published as reprints since 1959.

-Many of his then and now progressive ideas only gained its assessment at the end of the 20th century.
+Many of his then and now progressive ideas only gained their assessment at the end of the 20th century.

 In Munich and Dinkelsbühl a street bears his name.